Our hosts pick their favorite podcasting moments from 2022 with a variety of fun and informative guests.

 Trevor Connor 22:35

-Alright, let’s hear it as I say.
-And you talked to us right before we went on there, I think you called it your your sequence.
-Yeah, sequencing.
-So tell us a little bit about this.
-So you create a whole plan for those final days for your athletes.
+Alright, let’s hear what he has to say.
+And you talked to us right before we went on there, I think you called it your – your sequence?

 Neal Henderson 22:49

 So is this something that you write out?
-Is is a plan that you create for Yeah, so
+Is this a plan that you create for each athlete?

 Neal Henderson 24:57

-in a training schedule, there’s certain components that We’re going to practice this, in advance of that, you know, let’s call it an A race, you know, very high important race, whether it’s a National Championship or a qualifying event, we’re going to go through this process typically a couple times in the lead up to that starting many months out.
-And one of the best ways to do that is when you’re doing some of your, your testing type efforts, just to see where your fitness is at, if it’s kind of a, you know, power testing day that you’re going to be doing, I will actually use the same sequence in the last three, four or five days that they’re going to use in their competition.
-And taking into account like when the travel days might be so in some cases, you know, you can just train you know, you travel three days, you know, three days before it, you do opener, and then race.
-That’s a kind of typical standard.
-If you’re only traveling a couple hours, if you have a longer travel, it might be happening five days out is that travel day, and so we might take that day completely off, and then think about, okay, riding easy, and then doing some openers and event having basically a schedule for that relative to actually what that travel schedule looks like if you’re doing big international travel.
-Ideally, you want to have that scheduled earlier.
-But very often, it’s just a matter of what’s available flights or what you know, what the timing of things is when other events you’ve got going on or work responsibilities that you can’t leave until this point or family and so you may not be working in the ideal situation.
+Yeah, so, in a training schedule, there’s certain components that “we’re going to practice this” in advance of that, you know, let’s call it an A race, you know, very high important race, whether it’s a National Championship or a qualifying event, we’re going to go through this process typically a couple times in the lead up to that, starting many months out.
+And one of the best ways to do that is when you’re doing some of your testing type efforts, just to see where your fitness is at, if it’s kind of a, you know, power testing day that you’re going to be doing, I will actually use the same sequence in the last three, four or five days that they’re going to use in their competition.
+And taking into account like when the travel days might be – so in some cases, you know, you can just train, you know, you travel three days, you know, three days before it, you do opener, and then race.
+That’s a kind of typical standard, if you’re only traveling a couple hours, if you have a longer travel, it might be happening five days out is that travel day, and so we might take that day completely off, and then think about, okay, riding easy, and then doing some openers and again having basically a schedule for that relative to actually what that travel schedule looks like – if you’re doing big international travel, ideally, you want to have that scheduled earlier but very often, it’s just a matter of what’s available, flights or what you know, what the timing of things is, whatever events you’ve got going on or work responsibilities that you can’t leave until this point or family and so you may not be working in the ideal situation.
 But if you run through that consistent type of schedule in those days, you have a familiarity with it.
 And so there’s not an absolute rigidity, but there’s some consistency.

 Trevor Connor 26:38

-And then what we might do is throw in a short clip of Neil pulled out his bag and we couldn’t not make fun of him for that.
+And then what we might do is throw in a short clip of Neal pulled out his bag and we couldn’t not make fun of him for that.

 Grant Holicky 26:45